javascript-tutorial/en.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 Making a property non-configurable is a one-way road.
 We cannot change it back with `defineProperty`.

-To be precise, non-configurability imposes several restrictions on `defineProperty`:
-1. Can't change `configurable` flag.
-2. Can't change `enumerable` flag.
-3. Can't change `writable: false` to `true` (the other way round works).
-4. Can't change `get/set` for an accessor property (but can assign them if absent).

 **The idea of "configurable: false" is to prevent changes of property flags and its deletion, while allowing to change its value.**

 Here `user.name` is non-configurable, but we can still change it (as it's writable):